The Most Popular Spells in 2024 5e

 The data gets orders of magnitude less frequent as you go higher in spell level.
 If an average cantrip is added to spellbooks 100 times, by the time you get to level 9, that number drops to just 2.

 So many people are adding lower level spells to their spellbooks that the data really smooths out and shows the broad trends of D&D players very reliably.
-I think most players would agree that there are no surprises among the most popular spells shown on the site.
+I think most players would agree that there are few surprises among the most popular spells shown on the site.

 But at higher levels, individuals' unique choices have more sway on the data.

 It took nearly 5000 spells being added to spellbooks before the first player took Wish.
-Based on numbers I'm seeing, you're likely to see at least 200 different characters rocking Cure Wounds before you ever see one with Wish.
+Based on numbers I'm seeing, you're likely to see at least 100 different characters rocking Cure Wounds before you ever see one with Wish.

 And that tracks.
 I've played D&D for over 6 years and I've still only had one character get powerful enough to access Level 7 spells, never mind 8 and 9.
 It kills me.